Certora/Documentation/docs/cvl/statements.md

 (havoc-stmt)=
 ## Havoc Statements

 Havoc statements introduce non-determinism into the contract execution, allowing the SMT solver to choose random values for specific variables.
-Havoc points are crucial for modeling uncertainty and verifying a wide range of possible scenarios.
+Havoc statements are helpful for modeling uncertainty and verifying a wider range of possible scenarios.

 ### Syntax